Amlodipine

 • Facial flushing

-If chest pain, confusion, or allergic reactions (such as rash, hives, or difficulty breathing) occur, they should be treated as emergencies and medical attention should be sought immediately.
+If chest pain, confusion, or allergic reactions (such as rash, hives, or difficulty breathing) occur, seek emergency medical care immediately.

 Warnings and Precautions